 Q2.
 Must I have guarantors when applying for a Loan ?

-All loans granted by the society must be guaranteed by members of the society.
+Yes indeed.
+Loans granted by the society must be fully guaranteed by members of the society.
 Guarantors and applicants shares MUST be equal to or more than the loan applied for.
 In special cases when loan is less/equal to shares one could guarantee him/herself.

 Q3.
 What security do I need to acquire a loan?

-Guarantors who should be members of the Sacco.
-Another form of security includes regular remittance such as the monthly savings.
+The security needed comes in the form of guarantors, who should be members of the Sacco.
+Another form of security includes regular remittance of your monthly contribution.

 Q4.
 If I clear a loan before its completion date will I be required to pay interest for future periods?

-No interest or penalty is charged for clearing a lo an earlier than the contracted period if clearance is done through.
+No interest or penalty is charged for clearing a loan earlier than the contracted period.

 Q5.
 How much can I Borrow?